History of Marrakesh: Alawi city

 The plague hit Marrakesh again in 1799, heavily depopulating the city.
 Nonetheless, it was maintained by Suleiman as his primary residence and capital.
 He completely rebuilt the Ben Youssef Mosque, not a trace remaining of its old Almoravid and Almohad design.
 Driven out of Fez, Suleiman was defeated just outside Marrakesh in 1819, in an uprising by the Cherarda (an Arab Bedouin army tribe from the Gharb), although his person was preserved and delivered safely.
 After Suleiman's death in 1822, his successor Muley Abd al-Rahman reopened trade with foreign nations.
-Marrakesh hosted numerous foreign embassies seeking out trade treaties with the new Alawite sultan - e.g. Portugal in 1823, Britain in 1824, France and Sardinia in 1825.
+Marrakesh hosted numerous foreign embassies seeking out trade treaties with the new Alawi sultan - e.g. Portugal in 1823, Britain in 1824, France and Sardinia in 1825.
 Abd al-Rahman is principally responsible for reforesting the gardens outside of Marrakesh.

 The 19th century saw increasing instability and the progressive encroachment of European powers on Morocco.
 The French conquest of Algeria began in 1830.
 Moroccan troops were rushed up to defend Tlemcen, which they considered part of their traditional sphere, but the French captured Tlemcen in 1832 and drove the Moroccans out.
 Abd al-Rahman supported the continued guerilla resistance in Algeria led by Abd al-Qadir al-Jaza'iri.
 The French attacked Morocco directly in 1844, and forced a humiliating defeat on Abd al-Rahman.
 By this time, the internal situation in Morocco was already unstable, with army units across the north and east basically ungovernable, famine once again rocked Morocco.
 Abd al-Rahman's successor, Mohammed IV of Morocco was confronted immediately by the Spanish War of 1859-60 and yet another humiliating treaty.
 While the sultan was busy dealing with the Spaniards in Ceuta, the Rehamna tribe in the south rebelled and laid a tight siege on the city of Marrakesh, which was broken by Muhammad IV only in 1862.